MenakaGodakanda/task-manager/README.md

 - The task appears in the list below, with two buttons:
   - **Complete**: Marks the task as completed.
   - **Delete**: Removes the task from the list.
+- If you click "Add Task" without typing anything, nothing happens because of validation in the `TaskForm` component.
 ![Screenshot 2025-01-15 035825](https://github.com/user-attachments/assets/0dc900dc-9d35-43dd-bafe-5679ffec338d)

 ### 3. After Marking a Task as Complete